 Land surveyors are increasingly turning to drones to acquire highly accurate digital survey data from the air in a fraction of the time (and expense) required by survey teams on the ground.

-Using base station reference data and GPS, specially equipped drones can gather three-dimensional cartographic information with an accuracy of within 1 to 2 centimeters after processing.
-Cartographic surveys are used in many industries, including:
+Using base station reference data and GPS, specially equipped drones can gather three-dimensional cartographic information with an accuracy of within one to two centimeters after processing.
+Cartographic surveys are used in many fields, including:

 - Flood and pollution monitoring

 - Forestry management

 If you are looking to start a business in land surveying or cartography, drone services could be an ideal way to get a jump on the competition.
 You will need a bachelor's degree in an applicable field and a license to get started, however.

 Drone Sales, Repair, Training, and Customization